 Souly Rested

 Michelle and her family live in a 220-year-old farmhouse in New England.
-Among her many skills are tapping maple trees to gather that sweet sap and turn it into syrup.
+Among her many skills is tapping maple trees to gather that sweet sap and turn it into syrup.
 She's written the book on it.
 Really.
 She's written a book all about maple syrup called Sweet Maple.

-Her writing is absolutely beautiful, so don't be surprised if you find yourself down a rabbit hole reading about gardening, beekeeping, or kombucha when you thought you were just stopping by for a quick minute.
+Her writing is absolutely beautiful, so don't be surprised if you find yourself down a rabbit hole reading about gardening, beekeeping, or kombucha when you thought you were stopping by for a quick minute.

 And Michelle's YouTube channel is full of delightful lessons, too.